Charles County Crime Solvers

 The Charles County Sheriff’s Office and Charles County Crime Solvers work together to solve crimes and hold criminals accountable for their offenses.
 Crime Solvers offers rewards of up to $1,000 for information that leads to the arrest or indictment of a person involved in criminal activity.

 The Crime Solvers Board of Directors, comprised of citizen volunteers, determines the value of the information based on each case.
-For more information about Crime Solvers, contact the CCSO’s Crime Solvers Coordinator, Sgt.
-Timothy Miner, at 240-216-2173, visit the Crime Solvers website or Facebook page.
+For more information about Crime Solvers, contact the CCSO’s Crime Solvers Coordinator, Officer Hakim Burgess, at 240-419-4086, visit the Crime Solvers website or Facebook page.

 Do you have information about a crime?
 The CCSO and Crime Solvers value your information and understand the importance of protecting your identity.
 There are three ways for you to submit your tip anonymously: